 Foster care work, along with the the loss of my grandmother (see MCS Story), inspired me to return to school and begin working toward a degree in counseling therapy.
-After graduating from UMD with a BAS in psychology and a BA in communications I did my first graduate work in a distance learning program at Naropa University in Boulder, Colorado.
-When I say distance learning I mean all-over-the-world distances; my cohort hailed from Chili and Ireland, from Indonesia and Brazil as well as all over this country, giving this small town northern Minnesota woman a world-wide education.
-On top of that I was earning a masters in transpersonal psychology; an important first step for me in my desire to provide holistic help to people.
+After graduating from UMD with a BAS in psychology and a BA in communications I did my first graduate work at Naropa University in Boulder, Colorado where I earned a masters in transpersonal psychology.
 Transpersonal Psychology is the intersection of psychology and spirituality; going beyond thoughts and feelings to the spirit and soul of the individual; with four semesters of meditation and self-reflection as core curriculum, I learned and experienced first hand the gift of self-care and self-reflection.
 My understanding, empathy, compassion and role of curious witness was born and matured during my years at Naropa.

 After Naropa I began work at the Rural AIDS Action Network as the case manager for east central Minnesota serving people infected with HIV/AIDS in my community.
 This was incredibly rewarding and humbling work connecting me with neighbors who were not only struggling with a terminal illness but mostly the overwhelming stigma and shame attached to their disease.
 Much of my work with clients revolved around the levels of grief and loss they were experiencing.